AverageHoarder/castpi2go/README.md

 ## Ansible playbook to deploy/manage raspberry pis + hifiberry DAC HATs with upmpdcli, mpd and snapcast as multi-room UPnP targets

 I wrote this because the number of pis in my family has reached a point where deploying them and keeping them up to date has become a chore.<br>
-The pis are mainly used as UPnP casting targets for Symfonium on android.<br>
+The pis are mainly used as UPnP casting targets for Symfonium on android via wifi.<br>
 upmpdcli and mpd allow for bit perfect casting while snapcast allows for multi-room casting (letting multiple pis play the same music in sync).<br>
 This playbook can turn a pi (or many) with a fresh Raspberry Pi OS (Lite) install into a finished headless UPnP target within a couple of minutes with no user interaction.<br>
 I tested it on Raspberry Pi Zero 1W, Zero 2W, 2 and 3B.
 Tested DACs: Hifiberry Dac+ Pro and Dac+ Zero.